-An "acknowledgement" is the most common notarial act in which a Notary Public certifies having positively identified a document signer who admitted having signed the document.
+An "acknowledgment" is the most common notarial act in which a Notary Public certifies having positively identified a document signer who admitted having signed the document.

-Three requirements for the execution of an Acknowledgement:
+Three requirements for the execution of an Acknowledgment:

 1. The signer must personally appear before the Notary Public

 2. The signer must be positively identified using satisfactory evidence